Armour: Early

-The first record of body armor in history was found on the Stele of Vultures in ancient Sumer in today's south Iraq, and various forms of scale mail can be seen in surviving records from the New Kingdom of Egypt, Zhou dynasty China, and dynastic India.
+The first record of body armour in history was found on the Stele of Vultures in ancient Sumer in today's south Iraq, and various forms of scale mail can be seen in surviving records from the New Kingdom of Egypt, Zhou dynasty China, and dynastic India.
 Cuirasses and helmets were manufactured in Japan as early as the 4th century.
 Tankō, worn by foot soldiers and keikō, worn by horsemen were both pre-samurai types of early Japanese armour constructed from iron plates connected together by leather thongs.
 Japanese lamellar armour (keiko) passed through Korea and reached Japan around the 5th century.
 These early Japanese lamellar armours took the form of a sleeveless jacket, leggings and a helmet.

 Armour did not always cover all of the body; sometimes no more than a helmet and leg plates were worn.
 The rest of the body was generally protected by means of a large shield.
 An example of armies equipping their troops in this fashion were the Aztecs (13th to 15th century CE).